beriaacan/Personal-Projects/README.md

 - Seaborn
 - Yellowbrick

-## Responsibilities and Achievements
+## Aim

-- Analyzed customer purchase behaviors and preferences using data analysis techniques.
+1. Analyzing customer purchase behaviors and preferences using data analysis techniques.
-- Segmented customers using clustering algorithms (e.g., K-Means) for targeted marketing strategies.
-- Developed and implemented personalized marketing strategies for each customer segment.
+2. Developing and implementing personalized marketing strategies for each customer segment.
-- Analyzed the impact on increased sales and customer satisfaction, presenting findings to management.
+3. Analyzing the impact on increased sales and customer satisfaction and presenting the findings to the management.

+## Project Structure

+- **Data Cleaning and Feature Engineering:** Cleaning and preparing the dataset for analysis.
+Feature engineering to create new relevant features.

+- **Data Preprocessing:** Label encoding categorical features, scaling features using the standard scaler, and creating a subset dataframe for dimensionality reduction.

+- **Dimensionality Reduction with PCA:** Using Principal Component Analysis (PCA) to reduce the dimensionality of the dataset to 3 components.

+- **Clustering with Agglomerative Clustering:** Performing clustering using Agglomerative Clustering and examining the clusters formed.

+- **Evaluating Models:** Exploring patterns in the clusters and drawing conclusions based on exploratory data analysis.

+- **Profiling:** Profiling the clusters based on personal traits of the customers.

 ---